George Floyd latest: Official autopsy declares death 'homicide' | DW | 01.06.2020

-A medical examiner has said the manner of George Floyd's death was "homicide."
-An earlier, independent autopsy commissioned by Floyd's family found he died of "asphyxiation from sustained pressure."
+A medical examiner has said the manner of George Floyd's death while being restrained by police was "homicide."
+US President Donald Trump may deploy "heavily armed troops" to quell unrest.
 DW has the latest.

 All times in Coordinated Universal Time (UTC/GMT)